martintoreilly/bif-lab/README.md

 For more information on running the provided tests and defining additional test cases of your own, type `doc mtBifs_test` at the Matlab command line.

+### BIF histograms
+Run a test to verify the fast BIF histogram generation code produces the same BIF histograms as an idiot-proof pixel-by-pixel calculation using one of:

+`mtBifs_roiHistograms_test(1);` to print a test report in the Matlab command window.

+`mtBifs_roiHistograms_test(2);` to print test report and also show test image, BIFs and sample histogram for manual verification.

+`[testOutcomes, testOutcomeDetails] = mtBifs_roiHistograms_test(0);` to save the test outcomes and outcome messages for further processing with no printed output.

 ## Citation
 O'Reilly, Martin (2016): BifLib Matlab BIF library. figshare.